Maidstone Grammar School: Combined Cadet Force (CCF)

-In 2001 two senior students plead guilty to a series of violent and racially aggravated charges relating to abuse of junior CCF cadets.
+In 2001 two senior students pled guilty to a series of violent and racially aggravated charges relating to abuse of junior CCF cadets.
 Staff were accused of turning a blind eye or, according to the prosecutor, involved in some of the incidents.

 School song

 In 1908, Rev C. G. Duffield (the headmaster from 1898 to 1913), wrote Latin lyrics to the music of music-master Dr H. F. Henniker for Gaudeamus, the school song.
-The words, based on verses in Virgil’s Aeneid, are still sung on special occasions such as upper and lower school speech days.
+The words, based on verses in Virgil's Aeneid, are still sung on special occasions such as upper and lower school speech days.

 Notable events

 In May 2016, former Maidstone Grammar School teacher Steve Restarick was found guilty of fraud charges, involving embezzling £6,258 of the school's resources over several years.

 In December 2020, Maidstone Grammar School was widely reported in the news for choosing to delay the reopening of the school over concerns of the impact of Brexit on its students and staff being able to access the school.